Silver Price: $28.23

-Proven and Probable Mineral Reserves, with an Effective Date of December 31, 2022
+Proven and Probable Mineral Reserve Estimates with an Effective Date of December 31, 2023.

 Proven and Probable Mineral Reserves, with an Effective Date of December 31, 2021